andrews-j/AdvancedVector_FinalProject/README.md

 ![image](https://github.com/andrews-j/CivilianAnalysis_Africa/assets/26927475/3e113125-b9df-44e1-bfe4-804ddbb4575d)

+My idea is to take the steepest one year period for each country, and use that time frame to do a query on the APIs of various major news outlets.
+This might allow us to see, controlled for fatalities, how much media attention is given to each conflict.

 # Narrowing the Focus to Africa

 From here on we will focus soley on Africa, analyzing spatial and temporal trends by country and region.